rash1ed/ra-excel-assurance-engine/README.md

 4. Hidden or very-hidden worksheets.
 5. Formulas that reference worksheets that do not exist in the workbook.

-The engine reads the workbook's OOXML structure directly.
+The engine reads the workbook's OOXML structure directly using Python's standard library (`zipfile` + `xml.etree.ElementTree`).
 It does not require Excel, LibreOffice, openpyxl or pandas.

 ## Why this project exists

 Operational spreadsheets often become business-critical before anyone adds formal QA.
-This tool creates a repeatable review step before a workbook is used for reporting or handoff.## Verified v0.1 status
+This tool creates a repeatable review step before a workbook is used for reporting or handoff.

+## Verified v0.1 status

 The included validation suite currently passes **5/5 tests**.
+The unit suite is written with Python's built-in `unittest` framework and is executed by `scripts/run_validation.py`.

 Three generated sample workbooks are exercised end-to-end: